I am betting you clicked on this link first! Am I right? That’s okay! You can tell me about it when we talk!

-- 675,000 RV sales of both new and used RV’s are made at RV dealerships on an annual basis.
+- 675,000 RV sales of both new and used RV’s are made at RV dealerships annually.

-- The remaining 1,550,000 sales are made privately, in other words between the owner and a buyer that responded to the seller’s advertisement.
+- The remaining 1,550,000 sales are made privately, in other words, between the owner and a buyer who responded to the seller’s advertisement.
 Perhaps on eBay or Craigslist. (statistics provided by the RVDA)

-You can see from these statistics that we need thousands of RV certified RV Inspectors to cover the demand.
-Based the numbers that are listed above, we need over eight thousand inspectors to handle the demand . . . . when every RV buyer wants a certified RV inspection!
+You can see from these statistics that we need thousands of RV-certified RV Inspectors to cover the demand.
+Based on the numbers that are listed above, we need over eight thousand inspectors to handle the demand . . . . when every RV buyer wants a certified RV inspection!

 What does an RV inspection cost?

-Depending on the level of inspection service that a client desires, costs can start at $295 and get close to $1,000 for a full out inspection, one that will take eight or more hours to complete, and include fluids analysis of all motorized components.
+Depending on the level of inspection service that a client desires, costs can start at $295 and get close to $1,000 for a full out inspection, which will take eight or more hours to complete and include fluids analysis of all motorized components.